HarukaKinen/Banking-Collaboration/README.md

 [^2]: Tokyo Chuo Banking Corporation is a fictional bank in [Hanzawa Naoki](https://en.wikipedia.org/wiki/Hanzawa_Naoki).
 [^3]: SoftBank is not a Bank.
 It's a mobile operator in Japan.
 [^4]: The Pokémon Bank is a Nintendo 3DS application that allows players to store their Pokémon on the Internet between multiple Pokémon games.
+[^5]: The Heaven and Hell Bank is a fictional bank on incense papers.
+Also a meme in Chinese community.